 All pets that spend time out doors should be on a good flea and tick control program to reduce risks to their health and that of their owners.
 While cats are most susceptible to plague, dogs may also become symptomatic.
 An infected dog or cat will usually develop one of two syndromes.
 One is infection of the lymphatic tissues in the throat region, with swelling and potential rupture of the lymph nodes.
 The second is pneumonia.
 The common methods of transmission from infected pets to humans are either through the drainage from the infected lymph nodes or through respiratory secretions expelled when the animal coughs or sneezes.
 Any pet which has been prowling around a prairie dog town and then exhibits either pneumonia or swollen lymph nodes in the throat area should be promptly examined by a veterinarian.
 Potential contact of the pet with plague or a dying prairie dog town should be mentioned to the veterinarian so proper precautions may be taken during the examination.
 This will also ensure plague will be one of the differential diagnoses.

 In June of 2008 a cluster of cases of Q fever was detected in the Panhandle.
 A definite source of exposure has not yet been determined.
 However, since the etiologic agent, Coxiella burnetii, has been found in several locations in the Panhandle, South Plains and West Texas, the detection of cases was not a great surprise.
 The organism is carried by ruminant livestock, with cattle being the primary reservoir.
-Cats also have been shown to be a potential source of infection for humans when parturition occurs.
+Cats giving birth also have been shown to be a potential source of infection for humans.
 A case in 2007 in the South Plains was apparently due to exposure to hay contaminated by a parturient cat.

-A serological survey was conducted HSR 1 in 2009.
+A serological survey was conducted in HSR 1 in 2009.
 Serum samples from 600 people were collected by the Coffee Memorial Blood Center during blood drives in the Panhandle.
-Thirty-eight of the 41 Panhandle counties had 1 or more donor included.
-Almost all participants (589) qualified to be included in the project.
+Thirty-eight of the 41 Panhandle counties had 1 or more donors included.
+Six-hundred samples were collected and almost all participants (589) qualified to be included in the project.
 The overall prevalence rate of antibodies was 10.7%.
 The county level prevalence ranged from 0-50%, however, only 6 people participated in the county with the highest prevalence.
 The prevalence in the donor population of 7 counties ranged from 16-29%.
 Additional analysis continues.

 West Nile Virus

-Distemper appears to still be creating some animal cases with symptoms matching those of rabies but with a negative rabies lab result.
+Distemper in dogs is not a zoonosis but it can cause animal cases with symptoms mimicking those of rabies.
 A veterinarian may pursue the issue to determine if distemper is the cause of non-rabies neurologic cases.
 Instructions may be sent along with a specimen asking that if the animal's brain is negative for rabies, it be forwarded to the Texas Veterinary Medical Diagnostic Laboratory (TVMDL) for distemper testing.
 While there is no charge for rabies testing by the DSHS laboratory, the veterinarian will be billed by TVMDL for distemper testing.
 Since there is no way to be certain an animal with neurological symptoms indicative of rabies is not rabid except through testing, distemper drives up the cost to local animal control agencies, the state and the owners of such pets.
 It also creates anxiety in anyone exposed to the animal.

-As an example, in early December 2012 a dog exhibiting symptoms compatible with distemper, as well as rabies, bit an Animal Control Officer.
+As an example, in early December 2012 a dog exhibiting symptoms compatible with distemper, as well as rabies, bit an animal control officer.
 The dog had also potentially exposed four children in the family.
 Due to timing of the bite late on a Wednesday and bus schedules, it was about 11:20 on the next Saturday before everyone could breathe easier when the dog was reported as rabies negative.
-In order to help reduce the fear associated with such a scenario, as well as to reduce the loss of pets to the disease, it is a good idea to immunize dogs against that disease at the appropriate time, and maintain the recommended schedule of boosters.
+In order to help reduce the fear associated with such a scenario, as well as to reduce the loss of pets to the disease, it is a good idea to immunize dogs against that disease at the appropriate time, and maintain the schedule of boosters recommended by your veterinarian.
 By immunizing the canine population against distemper, as well as rabies, there should be fewer candidates for the laboratory procedures.
 This will help reduce the cost to animal control agencies, pet owners and our agency by reducing the number of animals that have to be shipped and tested, and also reduce the anxiety that occurs while a person is waiting to find out if exposure to rabies has occurred.